From 4th January, England will be placed under a national lockdown which means our non-essential retailers must close.

 Is social distancing being practised?

-Social distancing has been in place in the centre since the end of March and from 15th June, further measures will be implemented for your safety.
+Social distancing has been in place in the centre since the end of March and from 15th June, further measures have been implemented for your safety.
 Floor stickers and tape will mark out safe distances whilst walking and queuing in the centre and to further enhance public safety, a one-way system will be in operation to reduce the cross-flow of visitors.
 Please keep to the left as you walk around and observe the new signage whilst visiting which is there to remind you to practise social distancing and keep a safe 2m distance between anyone who is not in your household.

 What can I expect when I arrive at Idlewells?

 When you arrive, the entrance has a way in on the left and a way out on the right.
 Please stay to the left hand side of the mall as you walk around.
 Our security team are monitoring safe capacity of people in the shopping centre and will be visible on the mall, advising people on how to stay safe whilst shopping with us.
 If visitor numbers in the centre have exceeded our safe capacity, you may have a short wait to enter.
 If you arrive by vehicle, as you enter the car park, there will be plenty of signs reminding you to practice social distancing.
 Please note, the Ladbrokes/Forest mall entrance will be closed.

 Is the centre being cleaned more frequently?